hecaxmmx/MARCGedit/README.md

 1. Open Gedit
 2. Choose View -> Highlight -> MARC
 3. Insert a book record
-  * Type the word "bibrecords" and press tab + space
+  * Type the word "bibrecords" and press tab button
-  * A modal will show up with all options
+  * A popup will show up with all options
-  * Select book
+  * Select Book
   * Test with another type of record
-4. Insert a fixed field
+4. Insert new fixed field
-  * Type "FXL008" and press tab + space
+  * Type "builder008" and press tab button
-  * A modal will show up with all options
+  * A popup will show up with all options
-  * Select Bib>008 Book (FXL008)
+  * Select Bib>008 Book (builder008)
-  * Press tab to go to next position
+  * Press tab button to move between coding positions
-  * Change data for each position
+  * Change data for each position (data coded in OCLC format)
+5. Insert new leader
+  * Type "builderLDR" and press tab button
+  * A popu will show up with all options
+  * Select LDR>Book (builderLDR)
+  * Press tab button to move between coding positions
-5. Convert MARC Maker to MARC
+6. Convert MARC Maker to MARC
   * Go to Tools -> External Tools -> MARC Maker

 ## Support for Koha Rancor Editor
 1. Open Gedit
 2. Choose View -> Highlight -> MARC
 3. Insert a book record
-  * Type the word "rancor" and press tab + space
+  * Type the word "rancor" and press tab button
-  * A modal will show up with all options
+  * A popup will show up with all options
-  * Select Book or Thesis.
+  * Select rancor->Book.

 #### SNIPPETS